 Interfaces for different scenarios may vary considerably in the degree to which interactivity is allowed or encouraged.
-Some auditory interfaces, such as alarms, may simply be activated by a particular system condition and occur without any opportunity for the user to actively adjust or manipulate the display; non-interactive sounds in interfaces have been referred to as "tour based" (Franklin & Roberts, 2004) or "concert mode" (Walker & Kramer, 1996).
-Other auditory components of an interface may allow for the particular sound message to be replayed, etc., while displays at the extreme end of the interactivity spectrum may allow for elaborate user control of and immersion in the display, including pausing, scanning, scrubbing, skipping backward and forward, and zooming in and out of display dimensions.
-Such interactivity, called "query based" (Franklin & Roberts, 2004) or "conversation mode" (Walker & Kramer, 1996), may be especially helpful for tasks involving data exploration and analysis (see L. M. Brown, Brewster, & Riedel, 2002).
-For a type of auditory displays called modelbased sonifications, user control is imperative and drives the presentation of sounds in an entirely active data exploration process (see Hermann & Hunt, 2005).
+Some auditory interfaces, such as alarms, may simply be activated by a particular system condition and occur without any opportunity for the user to actively adjust or manipulate the display; noninteractive sounds in interfaces have been referred to as tour based (Franklin and Roberts, 2004) or concert mode (Walker and Kramer, 1996).
+Other auditory components of an interface may allow for a particular sound message to be replayed, which may often be appropriate given the transient nature of sound.
+Displays at the extreme end of the interactivity spectrum may allow for elaborate user control of and immersion in the display, including pausing, scanning, scrubbing, skipping backward and forward, and zooming in and out of display dimensions.
+Such interactivity, called query based (Franklin and Roberts, 2004) or conversation mode (Walker and Kramer, 1996), may be especially helpful for tasks involving data exploration and analysis (see Brown, Brewster, and Riedel, 2002).
+For model-based sonifications, user control is imperative and drives the presentation of sounds in an entirely active data exploration process (see Hermann and Hunt, 2005).
 The inclusion of interactive control over the auditory components of a system warrants a consideration of the role of audio in the system and the extent to which such features aid the user in the task at hand versus the cost and potential negative effects of building interactive control into the interface.
-Of course, the controls that enable this interactivity should also be designed to support universal access (see, for example, Chapter 39: Virtual Mouse and Keyboard for Text Entry and Chapter 43: Haptic Interaction in this volume).
+Of course, the controls that enable this interactivity should also be designed to support universal access (see, e.g., Chapter 29, "Virtual Mouse and Keyboard for Text Entry," and Chapter 33, "Haptic Interaction," in this volume).